geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 So, let's see if I can get that.

 ##### **Geohot** [[00:05:56](https://www.youtube.com/watch?v=22O5E5aAnJU&t=356)]
-And then we got to IMPROVE...
+And then we got to IMPROVE..

 ##### **Geohot** [[00:05:56](https://www.youtube.com/watch?v=22O5E5aAnJU&t=356)]
 Yeah.

 ##### **Geohot** [[00:05:57](https://www.youtube.com/watch?v=22O5E5aAnJU&t=357)]
-And then we got to IMPROVE...
+And then we got to IMPROVE..

 ##### **Geohot** [[00:05:58](https://www.youtube.com/watch?v=22O5E5aAnJU&t=358)]
 So my parser is pretty good now.